inaimathi/cl-notebook/README.md

 ### TODO
 - Need a complete how-to set of videos at some point
+- Port to the proper way of using SSEs (with event tags rather than an action field in the payload)

 ##### Thoughts
 - Charts need to support